-Course Code : XBE102
+Course Code XBE102

-Course Name : ELECTRICAL AND ELECTRONIC ENGINEERING SYSTEMS
+Course Name ELECTRICAL AND ELECTRONIC ENGINEERING SYSTEMS

-e Outcome: After the completion of the course, students e able to Domain C or P or A Level CO1 Define and Relate the fundamentals of electrical parameters and build and explain AC, DC circuits by Using measuring devices Cognitive Understand CO2 Define and Explain the operation of DC and AC machines.
-Cognitive Understand CO3 Recall and Illustrate various semiconductor devices and their applications and displays the input output characteristics of basic semiconductor devices.
-Cognitive Understand CO4 Relate and Explain the number systems and logic gates.
-Construc t the different digital circuit.
-Cognitive Understand CO5 Label and Outline the different types of microprocessors and their applications.
-Cognitive Understand
+Course Outcome: After the completion of the course, student will be able to ts Domain C or P or A Level CO1 Define and Relate the fundamentals of electrical parameters and build and explain AC, DC circuits by Using measuring devices Understand CO2 Define and Explain the operation of DC and Almachines. .C Cognitive Understand CO3 Recall and Illustrate various semiconductor device and their applications and displays the input output characteristics of basic semiconductor devices. - Understand Relate and Explain the number systems and loging gates.
+Construct the different digital circuit. ic Cognitive Understand CO5 Label and Outline the different types of of Cognitive Understand microprocessors and their applications.